dotnet/designs/accepted/2020/net5/net5.md

 * When would the WinRT APIs be referenced?
-Should they show up by default (assuming the project specified they correct version for the WinRT bindings) or should there be an equivalent for `UseWinForms`?
+Should they show up by default (assuming the project specified they correct version for the WinRT bindings) or should there be an equivalent for `UseWindowsForms`?
 We probably don't want an opt-in for the foundational WinRT APIs but maybe for the UI layer.

 ### NuGet pack behavior